Learning Actionable Analytics from Multiple Software Projects: Methods

-Measuring overlap as described in the previous section only measures the extent to which the recommendations made by planning tools match those undertaken by the developers.
-Note that overlap does not measure the \textit{quality} of the recommendation.
-Specifically, it does not tell us what the impact of making those changes would be to future releases of a project.
-Therefore, it is necessary to augment the overlap with a measure of how many defects are reduced as a result of making the changes.
+In order to measure the extent to which the recommendations made by planning tools matches those undertaken by the developers, we assess the impact making those changes would have on an upcoming release of a project.
 For this purpose, we propose the \ktest.

+{We say that a project $\mathcal{P}$ is released in versions $\mathcal{V}\in\{\mathcal{V}_{i}, \mathcal{V}_j, \mathcal{V}_{k}\}$.
+Here, in terms of release dates, $\mathcal{V}_i$ precedes $\mathcal{V}_j$, which in turn precedes $\mathcal{V}_k$.} We will use these three sets for \textit{train}, \textit{test}, and \textit{validation}, respectively\footnote{And recall in \tion{hoc} these versions were given less formal names, specifically {\em older, newer, latest}.}.
+These three sets are used as follows:

-Given a project $\mathcal{P}$ with versions $v\in\{\mathcal{P}_i, \mathcal{P}_j, \mathcal{P}_k\}$ ordered chronologically (that is, version $i<j<k$ in terms of release dates), we divide project data into three sets \textit{train}, \textit{test}; and \textit{validation} which are used as follows: \be \item First, train the planner on version $\mathcal{P}_i$.
-Note: this could either be data that is either a previous release (version i), or it could be data from the bellwether dataset. \item Next, use the planner to generate plans to reduce defects for version $\mathcal{P}_j$. \item Finally, on version $\mathcal{P}_k$, we measure the OO metrics for each class in $\mathcal{P}_j$, then we (a) measure the overlap between plans recommended by the planner and the developer's actions; (b) count the number of defects reduced/increased when compared to the previous release as a result of implementing these plans. \ee
+\be \item First, train the planner on version $\mathcal{V}_{i}$.
+Note: this could either be data that is either from a previous release, or it could be data from the bellwether project.

-As the outcome of the {\ktest}~we obtain the number of defects (increased or decreased) and the extent of overlap (from 0\% to 100\%).
-These two measures enable us to plot the operating characteristic curve for the planners (referred to henceforth as planner effectiveness curve).
-The operating characteristic (OC) curve depicts the effectiveness of a planner with respect to its ability to reduce defects.
-The OC curve plots the overlap of developer changes with the planner's recommendations versus the number of defects reduced.
-A sample curve for one of our datasets is shown in \fig{report_sample}.

-For each of the datasets with versions $i, j, k$ we (1)~train the planner on version $i$; (2) deploy the planner to recommend plans for version $j$; and (3) validate plans for version $j$.
-Following this, we plot the ``planner effectiveness curve''.
-Finally, as in \fig{report_sample}, we compute the area under the planner effectiveness curve (AUPEC) using simpsons rule~\cite{Burden:1988}.
+\item Next, use the planner to generate plans to reduce defects for files that were reported to be buggy in version $\mathcal{V}_{j}$.

+\item Finally, on version $\mathcal{V}_{k}$, for \textit{only} the files that were reported to be buggy in the previous release, we measure the OO metrics. \ee

+Having obtained the changes at version $\mathcal{V}_{k}$ we can now (a) measure the \textit{overlap} between plans recommended by the planner and the developer's actions, and (b) count the number of defects reduced (or possibly increased) when compared to the previous release.
+Using these two measures, we can assess the impact of implementing these plans.
+Details on measuring each of these are discussed in the subsequent parts of this section.